drm88/TEFL-Course/US TEFL Methodology Course/Unit 12/Unit_12_Assignment.md

     * Narrate a short story about your previous day, such as: "Last night, I was cooking dinner when my friend called.", or "I was watching TV when the power went out."
 Write these sentences on the board.
     * Be mindful of the pronunciation and stress on the continuous vs interrupting actions here.
 Demonstrate that linking words (while, when) can have a bit more intonation on them.
     * Ask a few guided questions to get the students talking: "What was I doing when my friend called?", "Was I cooking before or after the phone call?", "Did the TV stop because of the power outage?"
-    * Highlight the past continuous form here, Subject + was/were + verb, underline this part of the sentence.
-Make sure to point out the linking words here too.
+    * Highlight the past continuous form here, Subject + was/were + present participle, underline this part of the sentence.
+Make sure to point out the linking words here too, as well as the present participle to point out the difference between this and a gerund - action vs subject.
     * To illustrate the meaning of interruption, draw a timeline on the board: show the first (longer, past continuous) activity occurring, and then the interruption (shorter, past simple) happening during that activity.
-    * Finish up by asking a few concept checking questions:
+    * Finish up by asking a few concept checking questions such as:
-        * Did the phone call happen during cooking or after cooking?
-(During)
+        * Am I cooking now?
+(No, last night - present continuous)
-        * Did I finish cooking?
-(Yes, but it was interrupted)
+        * Did that phone call happen last night?
+(Yes - past simple)
-        * Was I able to finish watching TV?
-(No, the power was out)
+        * Am I cooking dinner tonight?
+(Yes - future)

 3. Practice - Controlled (10 mins) Paired work